Work continues on the Monasteries of the Moy – a 14km off-road walking and cycling greenway between Ballina and Killala.

 Moyne Abbey, just outside Killala, was founded by the Burke family as a Franciscan friary in 1462 and is an impressive national monument overlooking the River Moy Estuary.
 Access to this site is not easy and this will have to be addressed in the development of the greenway.

 The Priory of the Holy Cross at Rathfran is located a few kilometres North of Killala on the road to Kilcummin and is also in a reasonably good state of repair.
 It was founded for the Dominicans in 1274 and like many of the monasteries in Ireland, the building was torched during the reign of Elizabeth 1 of England.

-The historic religious sites have always been popular and are regularly visited by locals and tourists impressed by scenic locations and the tranquility that surrounds each of the monastic sites.
+The historic religious sites have always been popular and are regularly visited by locals and tourists impressed by the scenic locations and the tranquillity that surrounds each of the monastic sites.